chesterheng/microservices-node-react/README.md

 | Load Balancer     | Makes a pod accessible from outside the cluster.
 This is the right way to expose a pod to the outside world |
 | External Name     | Redirects an in-cluster request to a CNAME url.....don't worry about this one....                            |

-Cluster IP
+Cluster IP - node to node communication

 ![](section-04/cluster-ip-service.jpg)

-Makes a pod accessible from outside the cluster
+Makes a pod accessible from outside the cluster (outside to node communication)

 ![](section-04/access-pod-from-outside-cluster.jpg)